greenspangle/LIN6209/w8_jupyter_notebooks/w8_project_assignment/assignment_4_5.md

 simple 'number of intervening words' distance, a 'nearby' word might be in a different chapter.

 Perhaps do the same with some romance novels, of different time periods, of different genres?

+### News Media Comparisons

+Choose a topic and compare the language used to report that topic by different news media.

+For instance Times vs Telegraph vs Guardian vs Daily Mail vs Sun vs Mirror (websites or printed editions?)

 ### Most likely next word